Erling Hokstad

 Erling Hokstad (born 7 August 1940) was a Norwegian football midfielder and later manager.

+He was born in Frøya.
+Moving south to take his education, he graduated from teachers' college in 1963 and the State School of Gymnastics in 1965.
+He was subsequently employed as PE teacher at Nannestad lower secondary school in 1966.

-He spent his playing career in Eidsvold Turn.
-Following an injury, he started his managing career in the same club, and attended the Norwegian School of Sport Sciences.
+He represented Lesla IL, IL Vito and Skeid in his early career, returning to Vito in 1963 after completing his compulsory military service.
+After debuting for Eidsvold Turn in 1964, he spent the remainder of his playing career there.
+Following an injury, he started his managing career in the same club, and took further education at the Norwegian School of Sport Sciences.

 After four seasons in Kongsvinger, Strømmen and Stabæk, he returned to Eidsvold Turn in 1980.
 He continued through 1985, but also managed the Norwegian women's national team from 1983.
 His major achievement was the gold medal in the 1987 UEFA Women's Championship.

 After a stint on the Norwegian men's second tier with Lyn in 1990, he managed Holter IF from 1991 through 1994, guiding the team to the third tier in Norway.